cstack/db_tutorial/part1.md

 ~
 ```

 Alright, we've got a working REPL.
-In the next part we'll try creating and retrieving records in-memory.
+In the [next part](/part2) we'll start developing our command language.
 Meanwhile, here's the entire program from this part:

 ```c
 #include <stdbool.h>